 A later work by Georgiou et al. [10] identified two weaknesses of algorithm SFW with respect to its practicality: (1) the predicates used by the algorithm were NP-complete, and (2) fast operations were possible only when every five or more quorums had a non-empty intersection.
 To tackle these issues the authors introduced two new algorithms.
 The first algorithm, called APRX-SFW, proposed a polynomial log-approximation solution for the computation of the predicates in SFW.
 This would allow faster computation of the predicates while potentially increasing the number of two round operations.
-However, algorithm APRX-SFW could not enable fast operations in any general quorum construction.
-For this reason, they presented algorithm CwFR that uses Quorum Views [14], client-side decision tools, to allow some fast read operations without additional constraints on the quorum system.
-Write operations in this implementation take two rounds.
+To tackle the second weakness of SFW, the authors presented algorithm CWFR that uses Quorum Views [15], client-side decision tools, to allow some fast read operations without additional constraints on the quorum system.
+Write operations in this implementation take two rounds to complete.